 In 2017, Walmart began Project Gigaton, which has brought together more than 1,000 of our suppliers in an effort to avoid emitting a cumulative one billion metric tons of greenhouse gases from the company’s global supply chain by 2030.
 Another example is the Science Based Targets initiative, led by the World Resources Institute, World Wildlife Fund, the United Nations Global Compact and CDP, which works with companies to set ambitious targets for reducing emissions.
 Under this initiative, 690 companies around the world, including 131 in the United States, have committed to set targets to reduce emissions in line with what science says will avoid the worst consequences of climate change.
 Walmart has committed to this goal.

 We believe that businesses that embrace a high-efficiency, low-carbon model will have a better chance to survive and grow in the 21st century.
 Innovation is essential for any business, but especially in the face of the growing risks and uncertainty of climate change.
+To learn more about how modern business run, check tis amazing post about the ThePaystubs software which are for free.

 Ultimately, tackling climate change goes beyond dollars and cents.
 It’s about people.
 You don’t need to look far to understand how our world is changing: Wildfires rage in California, rising seas are flooding streets in Miami, and superstorms have destroyed homes and businesses from Houston to Puerto Rico.
 The climate crisis affects everything from our food and crops to sports and recreation.